UPDATE: This government assistance for small businesses post was first published on 24 August 2020 and updated on 23 July 2021.

-Whether you need financial support, tax relief or financial counselling, there is help available.
-Let’s take a look at the four broad types of government assistance for small businesses currently on offer.
+Let’s take a look at the four broad types of state and federal government assistance for small businesses currently on offer.

 1. Financial relief

 If finances are an issue for you, you are not alone.
-Here are a few types of government assistance for small businesses you might find useful:
+Here is a partial list of government assistance for small businesses based on location.

 Note: The evolving nature of the pandemic means the state and federal government are introducing and reevaluating new and existing schemes regularly, so keep up to date with the Government website.